DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/metrology_procedure.rst

       define fixture from other features, such as define a mid_point from a segment, or define a circle base on 2 points.

-After a feature is defined, the feature(or region for measurement features) will appear in the interactive display at position (0,0) user can drag it to proper position.
+After a feature is defined, the feature(or region for measurement features) will appear in the interactive display at position (0,0) you can drag it to proper position.

 For measured features, the detection direction is shown as arrow on the edge of searching region.
 Below is an example of having 2 measured circle. the blue ring is search region, and the red circle is detected.